Ramona Quimby

 Ramona Geraldine Quimby is a fictional character in an eponymous series of novels by Beverly Cleary, published from the 1950s to 1990s.
 She first appears in the Henry Huggins series as the pestering younger sister of Henry's new best friend Beatrice, called "Beezus" by Ramona and her family.
 In 1955 the first novel in the Ramona series was published, Beezus and Ramona., however Ramona would remain as a presence in all of the Henry Huggins novels.

-The Ramona specific series focus on Ramona as she grows from a child in nursery school (Beezus and Ramona) to one in the fourth grade (Ramona's World).
+The Ramona-specific series focuses on Ramona as she grows from a child in nursery school (Beezus and Ramona) to one in the fourth grade (Ramona's World).
 Topics Ramona faces in the books range from financial instability, the death of a family pet, school bullies, divorce, marriage, to sibling relations and experiencing the addition of a new sibling.

 Character overview

 The character of Ramona was first introduced in Henry Huggins as the younger sister of Beatrice "Beezus" Quimby, who insists on tagging along with Beezus and her friends.
 She and her family are depicted as a middle-class American family living in Portland, Oregon's Grant Park neighborhood on Klickitat Street.
 As the Henry Huggins and Ramona series progresses Ramona ages from a toddler to a ten-year-old girl in Ramona's World.

 In the books Ramona is depicted as an imaginative young girl who is prone to mischief, often stemming from her anxiety and curiosity.
 James Zarillo of Children's Literature Association Quarterly describes her as an eager and sometimes impatient learner with a love for fairy tales and children's fiction such as Mike Mulligan and His Steam Shovel.
 Ramona is physically described in the series as a skinny, young white girl with her hair cut into a short, straight bob.

 Of the character, Cleary has been asked if she was like Ramona as a child, to which she responded that while she had similar thoughts as Ramona, she was better behaved.